OSU-Cyberlab/GAttack/README.md

 # GAttack
 Evaluation results of the GAttack model.
 The evaluation is twofold.
 First, the quality of generated data is assessed using three metrics: MMD (https://jmlr.org/papers/volume13/gretton12a/gretton12a.pdf), Predictive and Generative Score (https://proceedings.neurips.cc/paper_files/paper/2019/file/c9efe5f26cd17ba6216bbe2a7d26d490-Paper.pdf)
-Second, the attack is tested against the INDRA IDS (https://ieeexplore.ieee.org/document/9211565)
+Second, the attack is tested against the INDRA IDS.
+The implementation has for the IDS has been done in pytorch following the guidance from the original paper(https://ieeexplore.ieee.org/document/9211565).

 ### Content of the repository